 Treatment of a stroke: Early use of anticoagulants to minimize blood clotting has value in some patients.
 Treatment of blood pressure that is too high or too low may be necessary.
-(Lowering elevated blood pressure into the normal range is no longer recommended during the first few days following a stroke since this may further reduce blood flow through narrowed arteries and make the stroke worse.)
-The blood sugar glucose in diabetics is often quite high after a stroke; controlling the glucose level may minimize the size of a stroke.
+The blood sugar (glucose) in diabetics is often quite high after a stroke; controlling the glucose level may minimize the size of a stroke.
 Drugs that can dissolve blood clots may be useful in stroke treatment.
+Clot retrieving interventions can now be performed in some stroke centers.
 Oxygen is given as needed.
 New medications that can help oxygen-starved brain cells survive while circulation is reestablished are being developed.

 Rehabilitation: When a patient is no longer acutely ill after a stroke, the aim turns to maximizing the patient's functional abilities.
 This can be done in an inpatient rehabilitation hospital or in a special area of a general hospital and in a nursing facility.
 The rehabilitation process can involve speech therapy to relearn talking and swallowing, occupational therapy for regaining dexterity of the arms and hands, physical therapy for improving strength and walking, etc. The goal is for the patient to resume as many of their pre-stroke activities as possible.